produkt-manager/focusrail/README.md

 # focusrail
-Prototype of a focus rail for macrophotography, using Sony Spresense® and Fischertechnik®.
+Design-Prototype of a focus rail for macrophotography, using Sony Spresense® and Fischertechnik® (implementation in forthcomming project phases)

 # 1 Sony Spresense